Batman: Dark Victory: Plot

 Another hanging of a police officer, and Two-Face is still the prime suspect.
 Janice is kidnapped by the Joker and the Scarecrow, and when she argues with Two-Face, he kills her.
 They dump the body into Alberto Falcone's bed, to convince him he killed her.
 Finally, he breaks the facade and it is revealed that the Calendar Man had secretly placed microphones all over the house and manipulated him.

 Batman investigates Mario Falcone's penthouse, and is almost hanged but frees himself due to metal braces to protect his neck, and attacks Catwoman.
-She reveals that she investigated Sofia Gigante, and that she could find no record of her visiting a physical therapist, despite the fact that she uses a wheelchair.
+She reveals that she investigated Sofia Gigante, and that she could find no record of her visiting an orthopedist, despite the fact that she uses a wheelchair.
 After escaping the estate, Sofia and Alberto meet inside the family mausoleum; she smothers him, telling him he is not a real Falcone.

 At the Batcave, Dick correctly translates the clues left behind that they refer to protecting the Falcone crime family, and Batman scrambles to leave.
 At his hideout, Two-Face is attacked when several explosions rip through his lair; the criminals attempt to escape when Two-Face is attacked.
 Finally, the Hangman killer is revealed as Sofia Gigante.
 She had killed everyone who had helped Harvey to become the District Attorney and further his career, and left clues to make it look like it was him all along.
 Her final ploy was to pretend to be paraplegic, leaving her as the last suspect.
 During the ensuing fight, Sofia is shot by Two-Face and Batman gives chase.

 Dick intervenes, now wearing a uniform as "Robin", and he assists Batman in the recapture of the criminals.
 Joker shoots Two-Face, and he falls presumably to his death.
 Mario Falcone, now a broken man, torches his family's estate, leaving his family destroyed.
 Selina Kyle arrives at Carmine's grave, and confesses the truth that she knows that he was her father, but cannot prove it yet.
 Two-Face is revealed to have Carmine Falcone's body, and it was frozen, presumably, by Mr. Freeze.
 Dick takes an oath with Batman in the Batcave to help him in his crusade against crime.